vanorsigma/streamdocs/content/overlay/captcha.md

 title: CAPTCHA
 ---

-# CAPTCHAs
+# CAPTCHA

-Random 6 character codes appear from time to time on the screen.
+6-character codes pop up on screen occasionally.

-Typing the 6 character code in chat "claims" it, which will award you with points.
+Type the code in chat to claim it.
+Awards points.